2026 Wedding Predictions

 • Create a day that feels personal instead of overwhelming

 It’s not about doing less.
-It’s about doing it with intention.
+It’s about planning your day with intention.

 Photobooths Are Getting More Curated

-In 2026, we expect to see photobooths and props that are:
+In 2026, we expect to see photobooths that are:

 • Curated to match the wedding’s color palette